ruby-hyperloop/ruby-hyperloop.io/source/docs/hypermesh_active_record.html.md

 Word.find_by_text('hello') # short for Word.find_by(text: 'hello')
 ```

-`limit` and `offset`: These builtin scopes behave as they do on the server:
+`limit` and `offset`: These built-in scopes behave as they do on the server:

 ```ruby
 Word.offset(500).limit(20) # get words 500-519